A good sustainable DMC is essential if you’re a travel agent selling Asia experiences

 It depends on your comfort with exposure to risk, unforeseen costs, disappointment and uncertainty.
 Backpackers are mostly comfortable with those – well maybe not unforeseen costs – but families and groups with limited holiday time each year need the trip to not just go well, but perfectly, or as close to it as possible.

-Speaking with almost 30 years of experience as a DMC in Asia, Khiri Travel says there are nine compelling reasons to use a DMC when sending clients to Asia.
+Speaking with almost 30 years of experience as a sustainable DMC in Asia, Khiri Travel says there are nine compelling reasons to use a DMC when sending clients to Asia.

 The Alternative is Flawed